oreporan/wePlayMin/README.md

 *returns*: `JSON` - league object updated
 *example*: <HOST URL>/wePlay/v1/leagues/addAdmin/123554

-# -- Game Endpoint - TODO --
+# -- Game Endpoint --
 All game related requests, a game is always part of a league, that is why a league must always have a league-id header appended to every request.
 *path* : <HOST URL>/wePlay/v1/games/*